Properly Outer Actions of Tensor Categories on C$^*$-algebras: Preliminaries

-\begin{exa} Given a separable \Cs-algebra $A$, we denote by $\fiBim(A)$ the rigid \Cs-tensor category of \textbf{dualizable $A$-$A$ bimodules} along with $A$-$A$ bimodular intertwiners. (cf Definition \ref{defn: fiBim}) The unit object corresponds to the trivial bimodule ${}_AA_A$, and the direct sum $\oplus$ is the usual orthogonal direct sum of bimodules and intertwiners.
-By Lemma \ref{lem adjointable} these maps are automatically right-adjointable, turning endomorphism into be \Cs-algebras.
-The tensor product of $X,Y\in\fiBim(A)$ is the \textbf{relative tensor product/Connes' fusion} $X\boxtimes_AY$ discussed in Section \ref{sec finite index bimodules}.
+\begin{exa} Given a separable \Cs-algebra $A$, we denote by $\fiBim(A)$ the rigid \Cs-tensor category of \textbf{dualizable $A$-$A$ bimodules} along with bounded $A$-$A$ bilinear maps. (cf Definition \ref{defn:fiBim}) By Lemma \ref{lem:adjointable}, these maps are automatically right-adjointable, turning endomorphism spaces into \Cs-algebras.
+The unit object corresponds to the trivial bimodule ${}_AA_A$, and the direct sum $\oplus$ is the usual orthogonal direct sum of bimodules and intertwiners.
+The tensor product of $X,Y\in\fiBim(A)$ is the \textbf{relative tensor product/Connes' fusion} $X\boxtimes_AY$ discussed in Section \ref{sec:finite_index_bimodules}.
 The tensor product of intertwiners corresponds to the relative tensor product of the underlying $A$-$A$ bimodular maps.

 If $A'\cap M(A)\cong \IC$, then the unit ${}_AA_A\in \fiBim(A)$ is irreducible (i.e. $\End({}_AA_A)\cong A'\cap M(A)\cong \IC$) and so $\fiBim(A)$ is a UTC. \end{exa}